Salt

 Uses the

-to decrypt the encrypted data using AES in CBC mode.The result is the original
+keyandIVto decrypt the encrypted data using AES in CBC mode.The result is the original

-and verifyEncrypted
+verify and verifyEncrypted Functions

-and verifyEncrypted
+verify and verifyEncrypted FunctionsPurpose:

 Ensures the integrity and correctness of the encryption and decryption process.